shuozhixu/FYRE2024/README.md

 ## One hypothesis and two sets of LAMMPS simulations

-We have one hypothesis: the ISFE and USFE are the only factors that mainly control the strength of a Cu single crystal containing a spherical nanovoid.
+We have one hypothesis: the ISFE, USFE, and surface energies are the only factors that mainly control the strength of a Cu single crystal containing a spherical nanovoid.

 To address the hypothesis, let's run two sets of LAMMPS simulations.
 In one set, we use the `Cu31.eam.fs` potential; in the other set, we use the `Cu_Mishin.eam.alloy`  potential.
-Values of ISFE and USFE predicted by the two potentials are close to each other.
+As mentioned, values of ISFE and USFE predicted by the two potentials are close to each other.

 ### The Cu31 potential